tldr-devops/startpack/README.md

 This is a basic setup of services for faster startup development.
 You can run it via [docker-compose](https://docs.docker.com/compose/) or [docker swarm](https://docs.docker.com/engine/reference/commandline/stack/).

-Warning: This setup doesn't provide high level of security or any high availability.
+Warning: This setup doesn't provide high level of security or any [high availability](https://www.digitalocean.com/community/tutorials/what-is-high-availability).
 You have to hire some skilled devops engineer (like me)) for close this gap after getting first round or sales.

 Time track:
-- [Filipp Frizzy](https://github.com/Friz-zy/) 29h 10m for 6 days
+- [Filipp Frizzy](https://github.com/Friz-zy/): 29h 15m for 6 days

 ## Available and planned open source components